Lina Heydrich: Family

-Their fourth child, a daughter named Marte (born 23 July 1942) was born shortly after Reinhard Heydrich's death.
-Klaus died as a result of a traffic accident on 24 October 1943.
-On that day, Klaus was cycling with his brother Heider Heydrich in the courtyard of the Castle Panenské Břežany (Jungfern-Breschan).
-Seeing that the gate to the street was open, Klaus rode out onto the street where he was struck by a small truck coming down the road.
+On 24 October 1943, Heydrich's elder son Klaus died as a result of a traffic accident outside Jungfern-Breschan.
+On that day, he and his brother were cycling around the estate's grounds.
+On seeing the driveway gates were open, Klaus rode out into the road where he was struck by a small truck.
 Klaus died from his injuries later that afternoon and his body was buried in the garden of the estate.
-Lina wanted to have the driver and all passengers shot, but the investigation found the driver not guilty.
+Lina wanted to have the driver and passengers shot but the investigation found the driver not guilty.

-In recognition of her husband's service to the Nazi cause, Hitler gave to Lina the country estate of Jungfern-Breschan in rural Bohemia.
-Lina sold the other family properties, including the home in Berlin and the hunting lodge near Nauen.
-She kept several dozen prisoners at the estate for forced labour.
-The family lived there until April 1945 when they, along with many other Germans left the area to flee the advancing Soviet Red Army.
+The Heydrich family lived at Jungfern-Breschan until April 1945 when they, along with many other Germans, fled the area before the arrival of the advancing Soviet Red Army.
 The family made it to Bavaria and then moved back to the island of Fehmarn where they were allowed to live in their house after the British Army moved out that same year.

 Post-war

 Lina Heydrich was cleared during the de-Nazification proceedings after the war's end.
 She further won the right to receive a pension as the result of a series of court cases against the West German government in 1956 and 1959.
-She was entitled to a substantial pension because her husband was a German Police general killed in action.
+She was entitled to a substantial pension since her husband was a German police general killed in action.
 The government had previously declined to pay because of Heydrich's role in the Holocaust.
 In Czechoslovakia, she was tried in absentia and sentenced to life imprisonment, which she evaded.

 In 1965, she met Finnish theatre director Mauno Manninen while she was on a holiday trip to Finland.
 Eventually, they married for the purpose of changing her last name.
-She ran Reinhard Heydrich's former summer house on Fehmarn as a restaurant and inn until it burned down in February 1969, during welding work within the roofspace that caught the thatched roof alight.
+She ran the Heydrichs' former summer house on Fehmarn as a restaurant and inn until it burned down in February 1969, during welding work within the roofspace that ignited the thatched roof.
 Manninen died in September 1969.

 In 1976, she published a memoir, Leben mit einem Kriegsverbrecher (Life with a War Criminal).
-She spoke with several authors, sent in letters of correction to many newspapers, and defended the reputation of her first husband until her own death at the age of 74 on 14 August 1985 in Fehmarn.
+Throughout her later years, Lina Heydrich defended the reputation of her first husband until her own death at the age of 74 on 14 August 1985 in Fehmarn.
+She vehemently denies that her husband was involved in the Holocaust, and tries to redefine the 1942 Wannsee Conference, where the "Endlösung" (final solution) was decided, merely as resettling the Jews in the East: